BigDataBiology/GMSC-api/README.md

 - `https://{{base_url}}/v1/cluster-info/{{gmsc_90AA_id}}`

 Returns the membership of the given cluster.
-At most **20 results** are _thick_ (meaning that metadata is also returned.
+At most **20 results** are _thick_ (meaning that metadata is also returned).
 For the rest, only identifiers are returned.
 Example output

 ```json
 {